DeBraid/investing-notes/covel-with-daniel-kahneman.md

 In fact we spend a massively disproportionate amount of time on the consumption of experience relative to memories.

-In terms of time spent: consumption of memories is negligible relative to time spent having experiences.
+Consumption of memories is negligible relative to time spent having experiences.

 Yet we put a disproportionate amount of weight on the consumption of memories.
 (Facebook/Instagram vs VR)